opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 Numbers”
 * The device *shall* comply with Section “Prepare for Endpoint Discovery”
 * The device *shall* comply with Section “Endpoint Discovery”
+* Endpoints *should* be ready in less than 60 seconds from power ON

 **Table 1**
 MCTP Control Command ([DSP0236](https://www.dmtf.org/dsp/DSP0236)) | Implementation